 2.Sub-temperature normalizing

-Sub-temperature normalizing, also called critical normalizing, is mainly done by heating temperatures to allow them to be maintained for a period of time until the metal austenitizes to a fine material.
-Sub-temperature normalizing does not eliminate defects from the previous process because most of the ferrite does not participate in the recrystallization process.
+Sub-temperature normalizing, also called critical normalizing, involves heating the metal to a specific temperature.
+This temperature is maintained for a period to allow the metal to austenitize into a fine structure.
+However, this process does not remove defects from earlier stages.
+Most of the ferrite does not take part in the recrystallization process.

 Therefore, sub-temperature normalizing is used only for rolling control and cooling of the metal.
 The page is free of defects.
 The sheet metal is then normalized.